unkiwii/eros/README.md

 ## Nice to have

+* Every object must have an 'id', a unique number that represents that object in memory and can be used to check if two objects are the same.
+* Iterating throught a collection make that collection 'selaed'.
+You can't change a collection while you are iterating throught it.
+* Abstract classes and abstract methods. (complete and partial interfaces)
+* Compilation must be "incremental".
+You pass 1 file to the compiler and only compile the files that are imported in the first file, then compile the ones that are imported in the imported files and so on.
+Never compile something that is not part of the objects and functions used by a probram, even the "standard" objects.
+If a Boolean is never used, it is never compiled.
 * Automatic memory management, but without a garbage collector.
 * No pointers.
 * Unless "global" return values are returned not by copy, but by moving.